 The condition of your mouth before we begin is a major factor in your treatment plan and overall cost.
 For a dental implant to be successful, it needs a healthy foundation.
 If you have underlying issues like gum disease or significant bone loss in your jaw, we’ll need to address those first.
 This might involve preliminary treatments to restore your oral health, ensuring the implant has a stable and secure base to integrate with.
 While these preparatory steps can add to the initial cost, they are absolutely essential for the long-term durability and function of your implant, protecting your investment for years to come.

-Clinic and Facility Fees
+Clinic Location and Facility Fees

 The overall cost of your dental implant also covers the technology and care that make the procedure safe, comfortable, and precise.
 This includes the use of advanced diagnostic tools like 3D CT scans, which help us map out your treatment with incredible accuracy.
 At VIP Dental Implants, we include your initial consultation and CT scan at no charge to you.
 Additionally, your comfort is our priority.
 We offer options like dental implant sedation to ensure you have a calm and stress-free experience.
 These facility and care-related fees are all part of providing you with the highest standard of treatment from start to finish.